awsdocs/aws-appconfig-user-guide/doc_source/appconfig-creating-configuration-and-profile.md

 **Access control list configuration**

-The following access control list configuration specifies which users or groups can access an application\.
+The following access control list freeform configuration specifies which users or groups can access an application\.

 ------
 #### [ JSON ]